 Psychiatric disorders are highly prevalent; yet, our understanding of the underlying molecular mechanisms leading to the development of these devastating disorders is unfortunately scarce.
 As a consequence, we also currently lack effective preventive and therapeutic strategies, which leads to an enormous burden for individuals, families, and our societies.
 The goal of our group is to contribute to a better understanding of psychiatric diseases and thus better interventions.
 Pursuing a translational approach, we integrate clinically derived data sets and samples, animal models and a diverse set of molecular approaches to identify factors contributing on the molecular level to risk or resilience for psychiatric diseases.

-Melanie Bückner, Research Assistant (Together with Boretius Lab)
+Melanie Bückner, MSc - Research Assistant (Together with Susann Boretius)

 You are interested in Neurobiology, Psychiatric Disorders, and Molecular Biology? - Become a Lab Member!